 With our roots stretching over 5 generations in Varanasi, you know you’re in good hands when it comes to recommendations about the city.
 This is our offbeat Varanasi Travel Guide.

 But before we begin, let’s be clear on one thing – you’re gonna want to plan at least 3 nights in Varanasi.
-In all likelihood you’re gonna love the place.
-However, in case your honeymoon with the city is over within a night, you can always take a retreat into Sarnath or travel impromptu to Bodh Gaya.
+In all likelihood you will love the place.
+However, in case your honeymoon with the city is over within a night, you can always take a retreat at Sarnath or travel impromptu to Bodh Gaya.
 More on that later.